 ➢ Replace rock or gravel landscaping elements with shredded bark, which has less weight and will not cause much damage.

-➢ Get storm shutter installed to safeguard your windows against breakage.
-You may alternatively consider plywood panels that you can nail to window frames once a warning is hurricane issued.
+➢ Get a storm shutter installed to safeguard your windows against breakage.
+You may alternatively consider plywood panels that you can nail to window frames once a warning is a hurricane issued.

 ➢ Keep all your exterior doors hurricane-proof.
-Make sure that each door has a minimum of 3 hinges along with at least 1-inch-long dead bolt lock.
+Make sure that each door has a minimum of 3 hinges along with at least a 1-inch-long deadbolt lock.

 ➢ All sliding glass doors must have tempered glass fittings and keep them covered with plywood or shutters during the storm.
 This is important because glass doors are more susceptible to damage due to wind.